These are some of my favorite clips.

 New York Times clips (2008-present) – The pride and joy of my sports writing career.
 If I never work another day in sports journalism, I’ll always be content because of my work in the New York Times.

 With an Iron Will, He Finds a Way (NY Times – 2/29/08) – My favorite piece in the New York Times anthology.
 This story went around the world, and it’s a little hard to fathom how many people read it.
 It was the dominant image on the sports front in the New York edition that day.

-Swainsboro’s Webb has found a way out of a tough childhood (Augusta Chronicle -2/4/04) – This might be the best story I’ve ever written (though I think I liked it more in 2004 than I do today).
+Swainsboro’s Webb has found a way out of a tough childhood (Augusta Chronicle – 2/4/04) – I loved writing this feature.

 Cincinnati Punchline (Soapbox Media – 5/19/09) – I eventually want to write a book about standup comedy.
 I thought it’d be cool to travel to an out of town gig with a comic and tell his story.
 It was.

 Title Town No More (Cincy Magazine – Dec.
 2008/Jan.
-2009) – With one exception, I really liked this story, which melded sports and business together pretty well.
-The editing was very helpful, and I thought we turned out a pretty strong story.
-My only regret was that the editors chopped off the end of my prose.
+2009) – With one exception, I really liked this story, which melded sports and business together.
+The editing was helpful, and I thought we turned out a strong story.
+My only regret was that the end of the piece had to be cut.
 Here it is without further ado: